Hira Kyusu flat side-handle teapots on a glass tray with wooden surface and blurred background.

 Seiji Ito

-Seiji Ito (Jinshu) is a master of Tokoname teaware with over 40 years of experience, known for his refined flat kyūsu and deep connection to the culture of tea.
+Seiji Ito, who works under the name Jinshu (甚秋), is a master of Tokoname teaware with more than fifty years at the wheel — renowned for his extra-flat kyusu and deep connection to the culture of tea.

 About Seiji Ito (Tokoname, Japan)

 Jinshu's teapots reflect a mastery of form and function.
-Each piece is shaped with clarity and subtlety, often characterized by perfect balance, elegant spouts, and carefully fitted lids.
-His subdued aesthetics reflect years of quiet refinement, drawing from the traditions of Tokoname while incorporating his own sensibilities.
-His most famous topology is his increadibly simple yet refined Hira (flat) Kyusu, which he won several awards for.
+Each piece is shaped with clarity and subtlety, often characterised by perfect balance, elegant spouts and carefully fitted lids.
+His subdued aesthetics reflect years of quiet refinement, drawing on the traditions of Tokoname while following his own sensibility.
+His most famous form is the extra-flat “gokuhira-gata” (極平型) kyusu — a low, wide teapot that lets the leaves spread for a fuller infusion, and for which he won the 41st Chosan Prize in 2012.

 View of Seiji Ito's garden, seen from his tea room.